sans11-kumar/JobSearchAssistant/README.md

    - The extension will try to automatically detect the job posting
    - If detection fails, you can manually paste the job description
 4. Click "Analyze Match" to see how well your resume matches the job requirements
+5. Review the detailed analysis:
+   - Overall match percentage
+   - Breakdown of scores by category
+   - Required and preferred skills analysis
+   - Key findings
-5. Review the match score, missing keywords, and suggestions to improve your resume
+   - Specific suggestions to improve your resume

+## Privacy

+This extension is designed with privacy in mind:
+- Your resume is processed locally within the extension
+- Personal information (email, phone, address) is automatically redacted before sending to DeepSeek
+- Your data is not stored on any server
+- API key is stored locally in your browser

-## Tools Used
+## Tools & Technology

-- **Backend**: Flask, NLTK, spaCy, scikit-learn
 - **Frontend**: HTML, CSS, JavaScript
+- **Document Parsing**: PDF.js, Mammoth.js for local file parsing
+- **AI Analysis**: DeepSeek API for resume-job matching
-- **Chrome Extension**: Chrome Extension API
+- **Chrome Extension API**: For browser integration

-## License
+## Notes

-MIT
+This extension operates entirely within your browser and does not require a backend server.
+All processing is done locally except for the AI analysis which uses the DeepSeek API.